Git Quick Start Guide

 Delete that line.

-Confirm the current valid TLS public key fingerprint and SSH public key fingerprint from GitHub’s official documentation.
+Confirm the current valid Transport Layer Security (TLS) public key fingerprint and SSH public key fingerprint from the GitHub official documentation.

 3. Reconnect via SSH and add the new host key:

-In the terminal or command prompt, run the following command:
+In the terminal or command prompt, execute the following command:

 1